Mallne/GeoKit/README.md

 > A GeoJson implementation based on kotlinx.serialization

-_The GeoJson Package is a repackaged version of `org.maplibre.spatialk:geojson` use this instead, if you want only a serializable GeoJson._
+_The GeoJson Package provides interop for the Maplibre SpatialK GeoJson Models._

 ### `ogc`